akikels/homeassistant-revoltab/README.md

 ---

-## 🔑 How to get your API Key
+## 🔑 How to get your Bearer Token

-To use this integration, you need an API key from the Revoltab backend:
+To use this integration, you need an API Bearer Token from the Revoltab backend:

-1. Visit the dedicated integration page: [backend.revoltab.com/loxone/](https://backend.revoltab.com/loxone/).
+1. Visit the integration portal: [backend.revoltab.com/loxone/](https://backend.revoltab.com/loxone/)
 2. Log in using your official **Revoltab App credentials**.
 3. In the device overview, locate the **"Generate Key"** button.
-4. Copy the generated key.
-You will need to paste it into the Home Assistant setup window.
+4. Copy the generated string.
+This is your **Bearer Token** used for the setup.

 ---